spinnaker/governance/governance.md

 ### SIG Leads

-SIG Leads are responsible for management of a particular Special Interest Group within the project, managing day-to-day operations of their interest scope.
+SIG Leads are responsible for the management of a particular Special Interest Group within the project, managing day-to-day operations of their interest scope.
 If a particular SIG involves altering Spinnaker's codebase, then SIG leads must be active Approvers.

 Duties